luckicode/cse15l-lab-reports-wi24/lab1.md

   }
 ```
 ---
-When executing the `cat` command and providin specific file paths the contents of the file will be returned.
+When executing the `cat` command and providing specific file paths the contents of the file will be returned.

 This is not an error. *You are able to do this on multiple files, it's not limited to a singular file*

 Working directory in the example below is `/home/lecture1/messages/`
 ```